icecube/OMSim/documentation/extra_doc/0_common.md

 ## Storing hits and PMT response

 ### PMTs Charge, transit time and detection probability
-> **Warning**: Only the mDOM PMT currently supports a detailed PMT response.

 In `OMSimPMTConstruction::configureSensitiveVolume`, PMTs are associated with an instance of `OMSimPMTResponse`, contingent on the PMT under simulation.
-This class offers a precise PMT simulation by sampling from real measurements, obtaining the relative transit time, charge (in PE), and detection probability (using the measured scans from [M. Unland's thesis](https://zenodo.org/record/8121321)).
+This class offers a precise PMT simulation by sampling from real measurements, obtaining the relative transit time, charge (in PE), and detection probability (using the measured scans from [this thesis](https://zenodo.org/record/8121321)).
 For details, refer to Section 9.3.4 of the linked thesis.

 This sampling is performed for every absorbed photon in `OMSimSensitiveDetector::ProcessHits` invoking `OMSimPMTResponse::processPhotocathodeHit`.
 The position of the photon on the photocathode is retrieved, the 2D-histograms of the gain, SPE resolution, transit time and TTS are interpolated for that position and the charge / transit time of the photon is sampled from a Gaussian using the interpolated values as mean (in case of gain / transit time) and standard deviation (in case of SPE resolution / TTS).
-The detection probability is the product of the QE (dependent on the wavelength of the photon) and the collection efficiency weight (dependent on absorption position).

 <div style="width: 100%; text-align: center;">
 <img src="PW_beam_geant4_TT.png" width="256" height="440" alt="PMT response compared to measurement" />